Luc de Clapiers, marquis de Vauvenargues

 Luc de Clapiers, marquis de Vauvenargues (/fr/; 6 August 1715 - 28 May 1747) was a French writer and moralist.
-He died at age 31, in broken health, having published the year prior—anonymously—a collection of essays and aphorisms with the encouragement of Voltaire, his friend.
+He died at age 31, in broken health, having published the year prior—anonymously—a collection of essays and aphorisms with the encouragement of Voltaire, his friend (20 years his senior).
 He first received public notice under his own name in 1797, and from 1857 on, his aphorisms became popular.
-In the history of French literature, his significance lies chiefly in his friendship with Voltaire (20 years his senior).

 Life

 He was born in Aix-en-Provence, Province of Provence, into the nobility, but his family was poor.
 He spent his youth at the family seat, Chateau of Vauvenargues.
 Frail health prevented him from pursuing any but minimal schooling; he did not study Latin or Greek.
 He also suffered poor eyesight.
 In boyhood, he became friends with Victor Riqueti, marquis of Mirabeau (born 1715), father of the future French Revolution figure, Mirabeau, and with the future archaeologist, Jules-François-Paul Fauris de Saint-Vincens (born 1718), with both of whom he would correspond avidly once he left home.
+In his adolescence he was greatly fond of Plutarch and Seneca, and represents in a letter to the marquis de Mirabeau a memory of being so filled with energy on reading the letters of Brutus to Cicero that he had to run at full speed outside until exhaustion.

 In the France of that age, the only occupations considered proper for a nobleman were in the military or the church.
 At age 17 or 18, Vauvenargues embarked on a career in the military, as a cadet in the King's Regiment.
 By 1739, he had achieved the rank of lieutenant; later, he was promoted to captain.
 In 1740, he met a fellow officer, an adolescent about nine years his junior, Paul Hippolyte Emmanuel de Seytres, who became a permanent object of the author's devotion.
-The two were part of the disastrous Siege of Prague (1742), the expedition to Bohemia in support of Frederick II of Prussia's designs on Silesia, in which the French were abandoned by their ally.
+The two were part of the disastrous Siege of Prague (1742), the expedition to Bohemia in support of Frederick the Great's designs on Silesia, in which the French were abandoned by their ally.
 Seytres died in the spring, at the age of seventeen.
 The future author's fascination for the boy persisted for the remaining five years of his own life.
 He addressed his philosophical work Conseil à un jeune homme (Advice to a young Man) to Seytres and labored on a funeral eulogy for him, a work which Vauvenargues considered to be among the most important of his life and which he continued to polish until his own death.
 The Siege of Prague ruined Vauvenargues physically.
 In December, when half the army was conducted in a strategic retreat, his legs froze, and though he spent a long time in hospital at Nancy he never completely recovered.
 He was present at the battle of Dettingen, and on his return to France was garrisoned at Arras.
 He retired from the army.